Bold patterns. Bold choices. Bold life.

 At Wedgwood, we believe the best patterns and designs to use in your home are the ones you love, after all, there are no rules when it comes to styling.

 "Have fun, follow your gut," Rachel tells us.
 Hummingbird vases in the kitchen?
 Go ahead.
 A Cornucopia Covered Vegetable Dish on a dresser?

 Why not?
 If you feel the pattern works, then there’s nothing holding you back from using it in the most unusual of places.

 Your tastes matter most

-Meals with family and friends are a great time to show off your unique tabletop styling, but you don’t need company as an excuse to use patterns, colours and textures to elevate dinner.
-Mixing and matching colour and design can make your everyday that little bit more special.
+Meals with family and friends are a great time to show off your unique tabletop styling, but you don’t need company as an excuse to use patterns, colors and textures to elevate dinner.
+Mixing and matching color and design can make your everyday that little bit more special.